sjhloco/netbox_add_device/README.md

 #### Virtual Machine/ Device attributes

 Interfaces are the same for VMs or devices except for *type* which only applies to physical device interfaces.
-It is is not specified it will either use the existing interfaces type (includes those defined in the device-type) or for new interfaces default to *virtual*.
+It type is not specified it will either use the existing interface type (includes those defined in the device-type) or for new interfaces default to *virtual*.

 | Parent  | Key    | Mand | Description
 |---------|--------|------|-------------